 One thing to try out, CC the sales rep onto the invoice email.
 Because of all the email back and forth they had during the sale, this might lower the chance of a new email going to spam.
 Every spam filter is different, but this should at least raise the chances of a successful delivery.

-FinanceFuel accelerates a business’ cash flow by speeding up Accounts Receivables.
-You can get started on your report card here.
-We remove the remedial processing and collection tasks so employees can focus on high-value work driving the business forward.
+FinanceFuel accelerates a business’ cash flow by funding your outstanding invoices.
 You can learn more about FinanceFuel on our website or, if you’re interested in speaking directly with a member of our customer success team, send us a note (email@example.com) and we’ll get back to you right away.